Khortytsia: Geography and location

-Zaporizhzhia (direct translation is "beyond the rapids") takes its name from a geographic area downstream of the Dnieper river past the ninth rapid (see Dnieper Rapids).
-In the 1930s when the Dnieper Hydroelectric Station was built, these rapids were flooded.
+Zaporizhzhia (direct translation is "beyond the rapids") takes its name from a geographic area downstream of the Dnieper river past the ninth rapid (see Dnieper rapids).
+In the 1930s, when the Dnieper Hydroelectric Station was built, these rapids were flooded.
 Only granite cliffs, rising to the height of 50 m, testify to the original rocky terrain of the region.
+To the south of Khortytsia is the Great Meadow, which was flooded from 1950s until 2023 by the Kakhovka Reservoir.

 On Khortytsia at Savutyn summit, near a ravine of the same name, are three 74.5 m electrical transmission towers, called Zaporizhzhia Pylon Triple, which are part of a 150 kV powerline crossing the Dnieper river.

 History

+There are a number of theories concerning the origin of the name Khortytsia, one of the more likely one is that the island was named in honour of the ancient Slavic god Khors.

 Khortytsia has been continuously inhabited during the last five millennia.
 Other islands in the immediate vicinity also contain indications of intensive occupation during the Proto-Indo-European and Scythian periods.
 The island of Small Khortytsia is known for its Scythian remains and a derelict Cossack fortress.
 The islet of Sredeny Stih (to the northeast of Khortytsia), excavated during construction of the hydroelectric station in 1927, gave its name to the Sredny Stog culture.